Vodkarm/Paid4Dev/README.md

 ```

 ## 📛 Errors that you can get
-___There are no realy errors in adkit___, sometimes you will get 'nothing to show :(' into your ad page because there are any ads into our system.
+___There are no realy errors in Paid4Dev___, sometimes you will get 'nothing to show :(' into your ad page because there are any ads into our system.

 _Response exemple_:
 ```